 About the Artists

-Canadian violinist Sophia Anna Szokolay made her international solo debut on tour with the Győr Philharmonic Orchestra and in recitals throughout Hungary.
-She has performed throughout Canada, the United States, and Europe, and as a soloist with the Toronto Sinfonietta, Etobicoke Philharmonic, Laurentide Festival Orchestra, Taylor Academy Chamber Orchestra, and Scarborough Symphony.
-Her festival appearances include the Perlman Chamber Music Workshop, Taos School of Music, Juilliard String Quartet Seminar, Orford Musique, Holland Music Sessions, Bowdoin String Quartet Fellowship, Toronto Summer Music, and Yellow Barn.
+Canadian violinist Sophia Anna Szokolay made her international debut in 2013, touring as soloist with the Győr Philharmonic Orchestra and giving recitals throughout Hungary.
+She has since performed throughout Canada, the United States and Europe, and has appeared as a guest soloist with A Far Cry, Toronto Sinfonietta, Etobicoke Philharmonic, Laurentide Festival Orchestra, Taylor Academy Chamber Orchestra, Scarborough Symphony, Toronto Symphony Youth Orchestra and the Boston Philharmonic Youth Orchestra.
+Equally at home as a soloist and chamber musician, Sophia has most recently collaborated with Pamela Frank, Johannes Moser, Bonnie Hampton, Michael Kannen, Maria Lambros and Jonathan Crow.

 Georgian-born pianist Sophiko Simsive has won numerous awards and accolades including the first prize at the Princess Christina Concours in the Netherlands, the Yamaha Piano Competition in Amsterdam, the Young Pianist Foundation Competition, first prize at the Geertruidenberg Klassiek, and GrachtenfestivalPrijs where she performed as Artist-in-Residence during the Grachtenfestival.